-In cases where a member has seniority in more than one classification, the sum of applicable seniority calculations, as per points a) and b) will apply.
-For example, when seeking work as a tutor, an individual who has seniority as a faculty and a faculty assistant will have both his/her faculty and faculty assistant seniority applied to the tutor position.
+In cases where an employee has seniority in more than one classification, the sum of applicable seniority calculations, as per points a) and b) will apply.
+For example, when seeking work as a tutor, an individual who has seniority as a faculty and a faculty assistant will have both their faculty and faculty assistant seniority applied to the tutor position.

-In all cases, the member will be paid according to the actual classification of work being done, not according to the seniority classification(s) used to acquire the work.
+In all cases, the employee will be paid according to the actual classification of work being done, not according to the seniority classification(s) used to acquire the work.

-5.7 Employee recall
+5.9 Employee recall